ROSE HALL MEETING - NBC SVG

 The meeting will be held in collaboration with UWI Seismic Research Centre; the Soufriere Monitoring Unit and the Volcano Ready Communities Project SVG.

-The session will be held at the Rose Hall Community Centre next week Tuesday, beginning at 5pm.
+The session takes place at the Rose Hall Community Centre next week Tuesday, beginning at five this afternoon.

 NEMO is encouraging residents of Rose Hall to make a special effort to attend this important community meeting.